NCAR/GlobusArchiver/README.md

 As long as you have write permissions in your python3 environment, you can install it yourself using pip.
 Instructions online are straightforward: https://globus-sdk-python.readthedocs.io/en/stable/installation/

+## Keeping the Campaign Store Endpoint Active
+By default the Campaign Store is only active for 24 hours.
+You can extend this to 30 days.
+First request a certificate by following the instructions on this [CISL web page](https://www2.cisl.ucar.edu/resources/storage-and-file-systems/configuring-globus-unattended-workflows).

+When you run the gcert command, part of the output will say something like:
+`Globus certificate created in /glade/u/home/prestop!`

+look in that directory, and you will find a file named something like `.prestop-globus.cert`

+To make globus available on cheyenne run:
+`module load python
+ncar_pylib`

+Now you can activate your endpoint for 30 days.

+`globus endpoint activate --delegate-proxy /glade/u/home/prestop/.prestop-globus.cert --proxy-lifetime 720 6b5ab960-7bbf-11e8-9450-0a6d4e044368`

+You can confirm the 30 day expiration of your endpoint with this command:
+` globus endpoint activate 6b5ab960-7bbf-11e8-9450-0a6d4e044368`

 ## Installing GlobusArchiver